 Visitors can easily spend a few hours wandering the entirety of Windsor Castle.
 Within the castle itself, they’ll be able to walk through the state apartments, semi-state rooms, and the moat room.
 While it’s currently closed for redevelopment (but will reopen in the future), there’s also a room that has Queen Mary’s dollhouse on display.
 At three feet tall, the intricately designed dollhouse will put all others to shame.

 Also on its grounds is St. George’s Chapel, which has been used for several different services, ranging from weddings to funerals.
-Recently, Prince Harry and Meghan had their wedding there.
+In May 2018, Prince Harry and Meghan had their wedding there.
 The Gothic architecture and decor (think stained-glass windows) come together to form what’s one of the most beautiful chapels to date.
 Buried within the church are a number of well-known royals, such as Henry VIII and George VI.

 Windsor Castle is one of the more popular places among tourists, so booking tickets online in advance is highly recommended.
 Its popularity coupled with the fact that it’s open all year means it’s going to be busy no matter what, though the official website recommends visiting midday as morning is the busiest time of day.